StefFrustagli/narcissism-sources/README.md

 ## Features and functionalities

 ### Current Features
-As previously mentioned, this is an ongoing project that I aim to develop further once I complete my Code Institute diploma.
+This is an ongoing project that I aim to develop further once I complete my Code Institute diploma.
 At the current stage, the website is structured and functions as follows:

 #### Navbar